bartobri/spring-server/README.md

 SPCServer
 =========

-This project provides a pair of applications that can be used for bootstrapping your client/server application.
-To be explicit, two binaries are provided with this project: a server and a client.

-Out of the box, these applications are meant to provide the minimal functionality required to establish a connection and reliably exchange data between the two.
-This amounts to nothing more than a simple handshake and ongoing heartbeat monitoring throughout the life of the connection.
+This project provides a pair of applications, client and server, that are meant to provide the basic functionality necessary to establish a connection and reliably exchange data between the two.
+This includes an initial handshake mechanism and ongoing connection monitoring via heartbeat polling.

+Up to 1028 client instances can connect to the server and communicate independently.

-This basic functionality provides a starting point for you to build upon by creating a set of commands and other kinds of data that can be exchanged between the two.
+This basic framework provides a simple starting point for you to build upon.
+With minimal effort, you can create a command/response protocol to exchange information between the client and server.
+This is ideal for applications requiring multiple deployed agents that need to send data about their environment to a central server where a potential action can be taken, which potentially includes the server invoking a command on the agent itself.

 The server component of this project is known as a "single process concurrent server", which means it can handle up to 1028 concurrent client connections while running as a single process.
 It is not a multi-threaded server.
 It is not ideal to use for applications that are meant to handle thousands of simultaneous connections.

-The client component is a simple binary that can connect with the server, execute the handshake, and respond to heartbeat polling from the server.

-This project is an ideal starting point for other projects that wish to have a client application running on multiple machines, all communicating with a central server via a set of commands that you develop.

 Installation
 ------------